The most dangerous errors are the ones you are most confident about.

 Critical thinking is not skepticism about everything.
 Blanket skepticism is its own form of bad reasoning because it allows you to dismiss anything you find inconvenient by raising doubts rather than engaging with evidence.
 The cynic and the gullible person share the same deficiency: neither is actually evaluating the strength of the argument in front of them.
 The cynic deflects it with suspicion; the gullible person accepts it on trust.
 Critical thinking is the discipline that lives between these failures.
 It means asking about the quality of the reasoning and the evidence, rather than either accepting or rejecting on the basis of prior disposition.

-The case for critical thinking begins with objective reality.
+Reasoning becomes ethical the moment it starts governing conduct.
 Beliefs guide choices, and choices create consequences for yourself and other people.
 If your beliefs are poorly tested, then your actions will eventually collide with reality or impose preventable harm on someone else.
-The golden rule makes the obligation reciprocal: if you would want other people to reason honestly before making decisions that affect you, then you owe them the same standard.
+Role reversal makes the obligation reciprocal: if you would want other people to reason honestly before making decisions that affect you, then you owe them the same standard.
 Critical thinking is how you test your confidence before you let it govern your conduct.

 The Errors That Have Names